-Louvreclad were brought on board to design, engineer, supply and install all the louvres required to allow the building to breath and aid with stair pressurisation.
-Three different louvre profiles were selected to meet the requirements of the project, including Kensington Series® high performance louvres, which were installed to ground level retail spaces.
+Louvreclad were brought on board to design, engineer, supply and install all the louvres required to allow the building to breath, and aid with stair pressurisation.
+Three louvre profiles were selected to meet the project requirements, including Kensington Series® high performance louvres for the ground level retail spaces.

-Renowned as ‘the storm proof louvre’ with 100% effective rain resistance and Class A rating, Kensington Series® offered the security of knowing water entry will be virtually nil.
+Renowned as ‘the stormproof louvre’, with 100% effective rain resistance and Class A rating, our Kensington Series® offers the security of virtually nil water entry.

 Typically, louvres are installed flush with the external cladding.
-In this case, the architects wanted the louvres to be expressed as a separate architectural component protruding out from the façade.
-To maintain the clean line aesthetic, a custom light-weight powder coated aluminium frame was designed with special care given to ensure any water that did come through would be drained back to the outside.
+In this case, the architects wanted the louvres to be expressed as a separate architectural component protruding from the façade.
+To maintain the clean line aesthetic, a custom light-weight powder coated aluminium frame was designed, with special care given to ensure any water that did make it through would be drained back to the outside.

 Orion and Neptune Series® were utilized for all louvre doors and smaller interior louvres.

-Louvreclad enjoyed collaborating with Koichi Takada architects and Hutchinson Builders on this landmark project and are very impressed with what has been achieved.
+Louvreclad enjoyed collaborating with Koichi Takada Architects and Hutchinson Builders on this landmark project and are greatly impressed with the result achieved.

 161-165 Clarence St